When you execute a quantum algorithm and examine the results (which are shown in a histogram) it is important to understand a few basic things:

 When executing with simulation optimization and more than one shot, the histogram will be determined using a Monte Carlo simulation, based on the probability amplitudes of the final state.
 More information on the exact steps is given in the page on simulation optimization.

-When running a non-deterministic algorithm on the emulator, or when running an algorithm on actual hardware, the result is obtained by executing the algorithm multiple times (the number of shots) and reading out the binary measurement register.
+When running a non-deterministic algorithm on the emulator, or when running an algorithm on actual hardware, the result is obtained by executing the algorithm multiple times (multiple number of shots) and reading out the binary measurement register.
 The histogram reflects the observed frequency of distinct measurement register values.

 Note that the binary register is always initialized to zeroes, so when a qubit is not measured at all, the corresponding bit in the binary register will be zero.
 Let's look at an example where we execute a 2-qubit algorithm, but we only measure the first qubit.
 Let's execute 1024 shots and see what happens on the different backends.